-Nationals of countries subject to the visa requirement also need to procure an entry visa for Croatia (Viza C).
+Croatia visa policy is fully harmonized with that of the EU and the classic visa regime applies for the citizens of Russia and Turkey as well as citizens of all those countries that need visa for entering the EU member countries.
+Nationals of countries subject to the visa requirement need to procure an entry visa for Croatia.
 Information on countries subject to the visa requirement can be found on the web site of the Croatian Ministry of Foreign Affairs and European Integration.
-The visa application (Viza C) must be submitted to the diplomatic mission or consulate of the Republic of Croatia in the students home country.
+The visa application must be submitted to the diplomatic mission or consulate of the Republic of Croatia in the students home country.
 A list of missions and consulates is available on web site of the Croatian Ministry of Foreign Affairs and European Integration.

-The letter confirming the purpose od students staying in Croatia has to be presented.
-This proof is issued by:
+The letter confirming the purpose and period of students study staying in Croatia has to be presented.
+This proof in croatian language is issued by:

 - Faculty of Economics, International Relations Officer for institutional bilateral exchange and free-mover students.